 The new report notes that if the global temperatures rise more than 1.5 degrees Celsius above pre-industrial levels; climate risks to society such as extreme weather, rising sea levels, and diminishing Arctic ice will increase dramatically.

-What is Carbon Capture and Storage (CCS)?
+What is Carbon Capture Technology?

+What is carbon capture technology?
 Essentially, CCS is a technology that can be used to capture up to 90% of the carbon dioxide (CO2) emissions produced from the use of fossil fuels in electricity generation and industrial processes, preventing the carbon dioxide from entering the atmosphere.
 CCS consists of three parts namely: